What is Employee Retention?

 Where there are no clearly defined job descriptions, organizational policies, or work performance metrics, employees tend to feel frustrated.
 Dissatisfaction can erode morale, leading employees to seek opportunities elsewhere.
 However, a simple remedy, in this case, is to establish a clear line of communication and ensure all employees understand their roles in the organization.

 Also, employees should be provided with regular feedback whenever there is a scheduled evaluation, so they know which areas require improvement.
-Also, an organizational should apply policies fairly so that no single employee will feel victimized.
+Also, an organization should apply policies fairly so that no single employee will feel victimized.

 3. Offer competitive benefits